MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

 ![Screenshot of the holographic app project template in Visual Studio](images/holographic-directx-app-cpp-new-project.png)<br>
 *Holographic app project template in Visual Studio*

 The template generates a project using <a href="https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/" target="_blank">C++/WinRT</a>, a C++17 language projection of the Windows Runtime APIs that supports any standards-compliant C++17 compiler.
 The project shows how to create a world-locked cube that's placed two meters from the user.
-The user can [air-tap](gestures.md#air-tap), or press a button on the controller, to place the cube in a different position that's specified by the user's [gaze](gaze.md).
+The user can [air-tap](gestures.md#air-tap) or press a button on the controller to place the cube in a different position that's specified by the user's [gaze](gaze.md).
 You can modify this project to create any mixed reality app.

 Alternatively, you can create a new project using the **Visual C#** holographic project template, which is based on SharpDX.
 If your holographic C# project did not start from the Windows Holographic app template, you will need to copy the ms.fxcompile.targets file from a Windows Mixed Reality C# template project and import it in your .csproj file in order to compile HLSL files that you add to your project.